-Article T-9 Life-course savings scheme for universities of applied sciences The employee may participate in the life-course savings scheme for universities of applied sciences.
-The scheme can be found on the website of the Association of Universities of Applied Sciences (www.vereniginghogescholen.nl).
+Article T-9 Life-course savings scheme for universities of applied sciences

+The regulations for the life-course savings scheme for universities of applied sciences was cancelled starting from 2012.
+The life-course savings scheme dating back to before that date is only open to employees who are covered by the transitional arrangements life-course savings.
+These arrangements can be found on the website of the Association of Universities of Applied Sciences (www.vereniginghogescholen.nl).
+The transitional arrangements distinguishes between participants who have saved more than €3,000 or less than €3,000.
+The text of the transitional arrangements has been published on the website of the Netherlands Tax Authorities.